-16. Sale of Business: Effects on ESST
+16.Sale of Business: Effects on ESST

-(Saint Paul City Ordinance §233.11(b))
+16.1 If an Employer sells its business or the business is otherwise acquired by another business, Employees retain and may use all accrued ESST if the Employee continues to work within the City of Saint Paul for the successor Employer, regardless of where the successor's headquarters is located.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.11(a).)

-- 16.1 If an Employer sells its business or the business is otherwise acquired by another business, Employees retain and may use all accrued ESST if the Employee continues to work within the geographic boundaries of the City of Saint Paul for the successor Employer, regardless of where the successor's headquarters is located. - 16.2 A successor Employer must provide Employees with its written ESST policies at the time of sale or acquisition, or as soon as practicable, which must include a policy that complies with the Ordinance. - 16.3 Integrated Enterprises.
-The Department will determine the existence of an Integrated Enterprise by assessing the degree of control exercised by 1 entity over the operation of another entity.
-The factors in this assessment include, but are not limited to: - 16.3.1 Degree of interrelation between the operations. - 16.3.2 Degree to which the entities share common management. - 16.3.3 Centralized control of labor relations. - 16.3.4 Degree of common ownership or financial control over the entities. - 16.4 If the Department determines an Integrated Enterprise exists, the integrated Employer must provide ESST to every Employee working within the geographic boundaries of the City of Saint Paul.
+16.2 A successor Employer must provide Employees with its ESST policies at the time of sale or acquisition, or as soon as practicable, which must include a policy that complies with the Ordinance.
+(See Saint Paul, Minnesota, Municipal Ordinance §233.07 and §233.11.)

-17. Implementation and Enforcement of the ESST Ordinance
+17.Implementation and Enforcement of the ESST Ordinance